Skip to main content

 print(chunk.choices[0].delta.content, end="", flush=True)

-Step 3: Completion API.
-With this api, the raw text will be sent directly to the LLM without special tag template.
+With this API, the raw text will be sent directly to the LLM without requiring any LLM specific tag template.

-model = "Llama-3-70B-Instruct" # choose one of available LLM (not the embedding model)
+model = "Llama-3.3-70B-Instruct" # choose one of the available LLMs (so no embedding or speech model)

 stream = True